 The main disadvantage of this window is not having a tilt position so when the window is open in raining, your interior may get wet.

-Inward opening turn&tilt window
+Inward opening - Turn&tilt window

 A tilt and turn window has restricted opening of typically 15 degrees.
 This allows for adequate ventilation, making them ideal for offices, businesses, hotels and flats.
 The safety and cleaning options make this style of window increasingly popular and they are incorporated in many newly built flats.
-Tilt and turn windows are often a first choice when installing or replacing bay or bow windows.

-Tilt before Turn window
+Inward opening - Tilt before turn window

 It is the same as a turn&tilt window style except handle positions.
 Depending on how the handle is positioned, this window can first be tilted and in the second position the window can be turned.
 That opening also called “tilt before turn” window.

-Inward opening bottom-hung (tilt only) window
+Inward opening - Bottom-hung (tilt only) window

 This element is equipped with either a handle or a spring latch.
 By operating the handle or spring latch, the window sash will move to a tilt position.

-Outward opening side-hung window
+Outward opening - Side-hung window

 That is the another traditional and popular window type in the UK.
 It is side hinged and the handle is located at the centre on the window.

-Outward opening top-hung window
+Outward opening - Top-hung window

 The window sash can only open up to a limited angle and it can be cleaned only from the outside.
 Because the sash opens outward, it has no sash in the room that disturbing sill ornaments, curtains or blinds.